Lynty/lynty.github.io/_posts/2021-11-08-building-a-blockchain-app.md

 <center><img src="/assets/images/insufficient_funds.png" style="width:40%">
 <figcaption>metamask notification after buyer attempts to purchase a product that costs more than the funds available</figcaption></center>
 </figure>

+---

+&nbsp;

+## Part 5: Final Thoughts

+The greatest takeaway of walking through this lab was getting hands-on experience with tools like Ganache, Truffle, and the Metamask chrome extension.
+I can't say I'm any better of a developer by going through this tutorial.
+It was a lot of copy and pasting but this is only the beginning!
+The last time I touched object oriented programming was in college where I struggled in both C++ and Java and I didn't think I would ever intentionally come back to it.
+But I must say it was fun to work with Solidity and Javascript!
+Through this exercise, I learned more about smart contracts, the async/await pattern, and have a much better understanding of how decentralized apps are built and deployed 👍.
+Now that I've followed a step-by-step tutorial of creating a decentralized application on a personal blockchain, I plan on following another tutorial that will walk me through running my own Ethereum node or configuring a <a href="https://docs.chain.link/docs/running-a-chainlink-node/" target="_blank">Chainlink</a> node.